jbprek/CCKAD/questions/04-producer.md

 ## Answer 8:
 What is the risk of increasing max.in.flight.requests.per.connection while also enabling retries in a producer?

-- (1) At least once delivery is not guaranteed
+- (3) Message order is not preserved

 Explanation